Battle for Jerusalem: Operation Nachshon

-In a tactical change from defensive to offensive action, in early April the Haganah was ordered to launch Operation Nachshon, an offensive to clear the strategic hilltop villages along the last few miles of the road to Jerusalem.
+In early April—as part of Plan Dalet, a Zionist military plan and offensive to conquer of territory in Mandatory Palestine in preparation for the establishment of a Jewish state—the Haganah was launched Operation Nachshon to clear the strategic hilltop villages along the last few miles of the road to Jerusalem.

 At the same time a series of massive armoured convoys, involving hundreds of vehicles, forced their way through.

 The fighting led to the evacuation of the Jewish villages of Atarot (17 May) and Neve Yaakov (18 May) near Jerusalem, and Kalya and Beit HaArava near the Dead Sea (both on 20 May), as well as the expulsion of the Jewish inhabitants of the Old City of Jerusalem.
 The defenders of the Jewish Quarter surrendered to the Arab Legion on 28 May 1948, this leading to the forced evacuation of all Jewish inhabitants.